Featured Comment:

 What is Japanese Potato Salad?

-Potato salad might not spring to mind when you think of Japanese cuisine, but it’s one of Japan’s most popular side dishes and has been around for more than 100 years!
+Potato salad might not be the first thing that comes to mind when you think of Japanese cuisine, but it’s one of Japan’s most popular side dishes and has been around for more than 100 years!

 How I Developed This Recipe

 Since childhood, I haven’t been a big fan of the standard Japanese potato salad, which is often sweet and has a strong onion flavor.
-That inspired me to create a recipe for this potato salad, something even those with similar preferences to mine could truly enjoy.
+That got me thinking: why not create a recipe for this potato salad that even those with similar preferences to mine could truly enjoy?

-I recommend trying this potato salad as an accompaniment to an evening drink.
-Its robust flavors make it a perfect match for a relaxing night or casual get-together with friends!
+I recommend trying this potato salad as an accompaniment to an evening drink too.
+Its bold flavors are ideal for a relaxing night or a casual gathering with friends and family.

 Visual Walkthrough & Tips